Be All that You Can Be – or Just Be

 Second, we are encouraged to experience life to the fullest and achieve.
 We are entering organized sports at an early age, traveling the world, and given wonderful options of becoming creative.
 There is no limit as to what is possible.
 That also the problem.
 You can achieve many things but you cannot outrun your mind.
 What is even more of a problem is that when you have accomplished what you think should give you peace of mind and you are still unhappy, where do you go next?
 Then you really feel trapped.

-I recall riding a chairlift with my son in Utah during the midst of my anxiety-driven burnout.
-I had a great practice, beautiful family, nice house, and was becoming financially secure.
-I was miserable and the sense of being trapped was overwhelming.
-That same year I was talking to a middle-aged gentleman who broke down crying because he had sold his business for 45 million dollars and did not know what to do.
+That same year I was talking to a middle-aged gentleman in my office who broke down crying because he had sold his business for 45 million dollars and did not know what to do.
 It had been his life.
+His anxiety was crippling.
 Over an 18-month span while I lived in Sun Valley, ID six men between 45 – 60 committed suicide.
-All of them on the surface had everything you could imagine.
+All of them on the surface were accomplished, had experienced many adventures, had families, friends, and were wealthy.
+It wasn’t enough.
+I do not know details, but there is a well-documented link between rumination and suicide.
+(1)

 Your personal brain scanner